owacoder/seatainer/README.md

 C has a very apalling lack of containers.
 That's because it is inherently a low-level language, and has no template ability.
-Seatainer attempts to remedy this somewhat by implementing generic and specialized containers in C. Unfortunately, there is a small performance hit due to an additional layer of indirection, but the performance is near optimal for generic C code, and the containers are easy to use.
+Seatainer attempts to remedy this somewhat by implementing generic and specialized containers in C. Unfortunately, there is a small performance hit due to additional indirection, but the performance is near optimal for generic C code, and the containers are easy to use.

 Seatainer also contains a generic IO interface.
 The usage is not much different than the internal `FILE *` type, so it should be very easy to use.
 Seatainer's IO system even includes HTTP support.
 HTTPS support is available if OpenSSL is available too.